 - If appropriate, use the special circumstances section on the college application to explain your testing challenges

 Finally, hang in there.
-Colleges understand the admissions process for 2021 grads has been massively disrupted and will be adapting their policies.
+Colleges understand the admissions process has been massively disrupted and will be adapting their policies.

 The team of experts at College Inside Track is happy to help.
 Schedule a free advice session to learn how to navigate the testing landscape, the new college admissions normal and help your student stand out.